jamesweakley/snowflake-data-consortium/README.md

 ## Opportunities for improvement

+### Simpler sharing/view management
+The stored proc is really a workaround that creates a sharing group and a merged view.
+Ideally these are concepts that could be built into Snowflake to simplify management.

+### Prevent accidental/deliberate view breakage
-Currently, if a consortium member violently revoked access to their shares, it would break the combined view for every other member:
+Currently if a consortium member violently revoked access to their shares, it would break the combined view for every other member:
 ```SQL compilation error: Shared database is no longer available for use.
 It will need to be re-created if and when the publisher makes it available again.```